How to Try on Goggles

 Author: Morgan Youngberry-Walsh Date Posted:18 March 2019

 You're testing the suction here, so don't pull the strap over your head just yet.
 Simply press the goggles to your face.
 They should give a light sensation of suction, and stay on your face for at least 3-4 seconds before popping off.
-If they won't form a seal or if they pop off straight away, adjust the nose piece (if applicable) or try a different pair.
+If they pop off straight away or don't form a seal, adjust the nose piece (if applicable) or try a different pair.

 Now you know they fit when your face is at rest, test them out!
 Frown, smile, pull silly faces, just generally use your facial muscles and make sure the goggles won't lose suction if you move your face while swimming.
 If they dig in uncomfortably or pop off your face, try a different pair.